2win9s/Wo-Long-Zhu-Ge-/project ba_zhen_tu/compiled C++ files for windows x86_64/README.txt

 always be careful, CHECK IF YOU HAVE ENOUGH MEMORY (in heap), always estimate worst case memory usage and have much more than enough memory available.

-If you want more flexibility change/ edit and compile the source code with gcc, also remember to download and link the necessary libraries
+If you want more flexibility change/ edit and compile the source code with gcc, also remember to download and link the necessary libraries.
+You can also try and set openMP environment variables

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR